 In July 2018 Team Tempest was announced by UK Government alongside the launch of the UK's Combat Air Strategy.

-The Combat Air Strategy sets out an ambitious vision for the future.
-Building on the government’s industrial strategy it outlines how the UK will retain its ability to choose how we meet our future requirements.
+The Combat Air Strategy sets out an ambitious vision for future fighter concepts.
+Building on the government’s industrial strategy it outlines how the UK will retain its ability to choose how we meet our future stealth fighter requirements.

 The Combat Air Strategy delivers a statement of government intent that the UK will remain a global leader in the combat air sector.